top of page

 Search

-Taking Action to Protect Your Secret Sauce: Part One
+Taking Action to Protect Your Secret Sauce

 Calling all entrepreneurs, we both know you have “it” - that secret sauce that sets you apart from your competitors.
 This is your competitive advantage - the thing that will draw in your ideal customers and take you to the top of your industry.

-Legally, your secret sauce is known as your intellectual property (IP).
-When you think of IP, what comes to mind?
 Most likely it’s patents, trademarks, and copyrights, and you’re absolutely right, but what you might not know is that those are only a few of the ways to protect what makes you and your business unique and special.

 Employee Agreements